crscottau/aro-terraform/README.md

 # aro-terraform
 Basic ARO deployment and configuration using Terraform and OpenShift GitOps

-## Cluster
+## Cluster build

+The cluster build Terraform code is in the cluster subdirectory.

 ### Red Hat demo platform variables

-When creating the cluster in the RH demo environment, we have to use an existing Axure Service Principal as we do not have access to the Azure AD for the Red Hat tenancy.
+When creating the cluster in the RH demo environment, we have to use an existing Azure Service Principal as we do not have access to the Azure AD for the Red Hat tenancy.

 After creating a demo environment, you will receive an email with the following details: